alpana-hep/WrCoffea/README.md

 There is an additional optional flag `--output_masses` that outputs a root file with branches of the 3-object invariant mass ($m_{ljj}$) and 4-object invariant mass ($m_{lljj}$).
 To analyze over all files in each dataset, simply omit the `--max_files` flag.
 To run the analyzer without computing any output files, omit both `--output_hists` and `--output_masses`.

-In the near future there are plans to scale out the framework to use distributed computing resources needed to analyze all MC samples.

 ## Future Work
 In the near future there are plans to scale out the framework to use distributed computing resources needed to analyze all 2018 UL MC samples and files.